Vettabase/ansible-pmm-server-k8s/README.md

 - `pmm`: Run this role and PMM client roles that use this tag.
 - `pmm-server`: Run this role.
+- `validate`: Validate this role and other roles that support this tag.
+- `pmm-server-validate`: Validate this role.

 ## Copyright and License